Spring 2025 Enrollment Calendar

 Important Dates and Forms

-October 16 (Monday) — The last day to drop a Fall 2023 class or change grading basis.
-Starting October 17, withdrawal from courses is by petition only.
+October 21 (Monday) — Last day to drop a Fall 2024 class or change grading basis.
+Starting October 22, withdrawal from courses is by petition only.
 If approved, a "W" will appear on the official transcript.

 For college-specific dates and forms, consult the College Registrar Directory and follow the link provided for your college.

 For guidance in selecting an appropriate entry-level course, please consult First Steps in Math.
-Members of the undergraduate advising committee — Jim West, Xiaodong Cao, Michael Nussbaum, Slawomir Solecki, Kelly Delp, and Benjamin Dozier — are also available to help you sort through your options.
+Members of the undergraduate advising committee — Jim West, Yuri Berest, Karola Mészáros, Michael Nussbaum, Inna Zakharevich, and Xin Zhou — are also available to help you sort through your options.

 For the most current information on course availability and your enrollment, check Student Center.
 If you are using Scheduler or another scheduling tool for planning purposes, be careful not to use your plan as a personal calendar unless you first update it to match your actual enrollment in Student Center.
 Take care to attend only the section that matches your enrollment in Student Center.

-MATH 1106, 1110, 1120, 1910, 1920, 2210, 2220, 2930, and 2940 are all courses that may fill up briefly during pre-enrollment or the add period, especially on the first day for first-year students or sophomores to enroll.
+Any of the large many-section courses — including MATH 1106, 1110, 1120, 1910, 1920, 2210, 2220, 2930, and 2940 — may fill up briefly during pre-enrollment or the add period, especially on the first day for first-year students or sophomores.
 If this happens, more spaces will be added to enable students to self-enroll on Student Center and meet their math requirements.
 Check back later in the day for openings.

 Time Conflict Policy